CREDIT: Neels Beyers

 |Salon and Master||24||20||16|

-Master require 10 CTPS gold awards and 10 salon acceptances per year to achieve the award.
+Master status requires 10 CTPS gold awards and 10 national salon acceptances per year to achieve the award.
 Click here for monthly competition results.

 How can I enter competitions?